 Anyone who thinks Sicilian men don’t cook should meet Giuseppe Scarlata, a native of Trapani who likes to create dishes alla fantasia.
-This recipe for Insalata di Pasta allo Zafferano con Tonno ed Erbe Aromatiche Fresche is one of them.–Toni Lydecker
+This recipe for Insalata di Pasta allo Zafferano con Tonno ed Erbe Aromatiche Fresche—that’s Saffron Pasta Salad with Tuna and Fresh Herbs—is one of them.–Toni Lydecker

 Saffron Pasta Salad with Tuna and Fresh Herbs Recipe